zfcampus/apigility-documentation/intro/updating-to-1-4.md

 ------

 The default container in the docker-compose configuration has been renamed from `dev` to `apigility`.
+Additionally, we now only ship one Dockerfile, and recommend manipulating things like development mode via composer.

-This will only affect users creating new projects who were accustomed to the previous configuration.
+These changes will only affect users creating new projects who were accustomed to the previous configuration.

 Vagrant
 -------